bekk/bekk-christmas/post/javascript/higher-order-functions.md

 console.log(winners)
 ```

-\
 While the previous example consisted of double for-loops and manual iteration of the two arrays, this solution actually accomplishes the same feature as the previous example in just one line, by using two of the built-in higher-order functions in JavaScript! \
-Since the filter-method can transform our contestants-array the way we want, we can apply the every-method as the function predicate to our filter function.
-This method only returns true if all lottery-numbers are included in the winning-numbers-array, and thus only the winners of the lottery are added to our winners-array.
+Since the *filter()* can transform our contestants-array the way we want, we can apply the every-method as the function predicate to our filter function.
+This method  returns true if all lottery-numbers are included in the winning-numbers-array, and thus only the winners of the lottery are added to our winners-array.

 Now, after the lottery result is official, the organizers of the Duckburg-lottery have given us with final task.
 They want to know how much prize money they have to pay out to the winners of the lottery.
 As mentioned earlier, the winners of the lottery got a whopping prize of $1,000,000.\
 \
 Now, we need to compute a single value based on data from our array.
-We need to apply the same logic as when determining the winners of the lottery, but we need to accumulate a single value based on the data instead of creating a new array with winners The higher-order-function that represents this pattern for the Array-prototype is called *reduce*.
+We need to apply the same logic as when determining the winners of the lottery, but we need to accumulate a single value based on the data instead of creating a new array with winners.
+The higher-order-function that represents this pattern for the Array-prototype is called *reduce*.
 Reduce builds a value by repeatedly taking a single element from the array and combining it with the current value.
 The parameters to the reduce-method is a combiner-function as well as a start value.
 The combiner-function takes two parameters, the accumulated value based on the iteration up until now and the next item in the array.\
 \
-In order to determine the prize money to be paid out for the lottery we can utilize the reduce-method:
+In order to determine the prize money to be paid out for the lottery we can utilize the reduce-method like this:

 ```javascript
 const LOTTERY_PRIZE = 1000000;